-- Reducing the amount of HIV and increasing the CD4+ (T) cells in your blood may help improve your immune system.
-This may reduce your risk of death or infections that can happen when your immune system is weak (opportunistic infections).
+Reducing the amount of HIV-1 and increasing the CD4+ (T) cells in your blood may help improve your immune system.
+This may reduce your risk of death or infections that can happen when your immune system is weak.

-TRUVADA does not cure HIV infection or AIDS.
-If you have HIV infection, you must stay on continuous HIV therapy to control HIV infection and decrease HIV-related illnesses.
+- TRUVADA does not cure HIV-1 or AIDS.
+If you have HIV-1 infection, you must keep taking HIV-1 medicines to control HIV-1 infection and decrease HIV-related illnesses.

 Who should not take TRUVADA?

 For people using TRUVADA to reduce the risk of getting HIV-1 infection: